Here are some useful resources from the government that may help your business.

 One thing you can’t avoid, especially as a business owner, is tax.
 The Inland Revenue (IRD) has lots of tools for businesses, with advice on how to manage your business tax and what to do if you employ staff.

 Intellectual property can be your business’ most valuable asset.
-To ensure that your ideas and your business are adequately protected, and to find out more about patents, trademarks, copyright and design, head to:
+To ensure that your ideas and your business are adequately protected, and to find out more about patents, trademarks, copyright and design.

-MBIE offer a range of legal, statistical and economical information resources that aims to support business growth.
-From information about the New Zealand Venture Investment Fund, to support with becoming an international business, head here:
+Ministry of Business, Innovation and Employment (MBIE) offer a range of legal, statistical and economical information resources that aims to support business growth.
+From information about the New Zealand Venture Investment Fund, to support with becoming an international business.